King of Hearts (Roy Orbison album)

-King of Hearts is a posthumous album of Roy Orbison songs put together from master sessions and demos by Jeff Lynne for Virgin Records, and Orbison's 23rd album overall.
+King of Hearts is a posthumous album of American singer Roy Orbison's songs put together from master sessions and demos by Jeff Lynne for Virgin Records, and Orbison's 23rd album overall.
 According to the authorized Roy Orbison biography, the collection was originally released in October 1992 on CD, music cassette, and LP.

 History

-Roy Orbison died on December 6, 1988, aged 52, from a heart attack in the middle of his career revival.
-After Orbison's death, Mystery Girl was released.
-Several songs had been recorded during the sessions, and there was enough material for a new album.
-Some songs on this album were recorded as demos.
+Orbison died on December 6, 1988, aged 52, from a heart attack in the middle of his career revival.
+In February 1989, his new studio album Mystery Girl, on which Orbison had been working until his death, was released.
+Several songs on King of Hearts had been recorded during the Mystery Girl sessions, and there was enough material for another album.
+Some songs on King of Hearts were recorded as demos.
 Several individuals produced the recordings, including Lynne.
 They were: Don Was, David Was, Pete Anderson, Robbie Robertson, Will Jennings, David Briggs, Chips Moman, Guy Roche, Albert Hammond and Diane Warren.

 Several songs had been previously released.